Partial-View Object View Synthesis via Filtered Inversion: Experiments

-\paragraph{Baselines.} For partial-view novel view synthesis, we compare \method{} against Instant-NGP~\cite{muller2022instant}, pixelNeRF~\cite{yu2021pixelnerf}, IBRNet~\cite{wang2021ibrnet}, IBRNet fine-tuned during test time, AutoRF~\cite{mueller2022autorf}, and EG3D with pivotal tuning inversion (EG3D+PTI)~\cite{Chan2022eg3d,roich2022pivotal}.
+\paragraph{Baselines.} For partial-view novel view synthesis, we compare \method{} against Instant-NGP~\cite{muller2022instant}, pixelNeRF~\cite{yu2021pixelnerf}, IBRNet~\cite{wang2021ibrnet}, IBRNet fine-tuned during test time, AutoRF~\cite{mueller2022autorf}, and 3D GANs with Pivotal Tuning Inversion (EG3D+PTI and GET3D+PTI)~\cite{Chan2022eg3d,gao2022get3d,roich2022pivotal}.
 We use open-source implementations of each method when available, or private implementations shared by the authors.
 Note that AutoRF is originally proposed for reconstruction from one single view, but it supports multiple input views as well, which we find to improve reconstruction quality.
 Of these, Instant-NGP requires no pretraining; PixelNeRF, IBRNet, AutoRF, the EG3D models used in the baseline EG3D+PTI, and the GET3D models used in our method are pretrained on the synthetic dataset mentioned above. $\text{AutoRF}^{*}$ uses the same architecture as $\text{AutoRF}$, but is pretrained on the NuScenes Car dataset with in-domain data in the same way as the original paper~\cite{mueller2022autorf}.

-For shape reconstruction experiments, we compare against two state-of-the-art sparse-view reconstruction methods (i.e., NeuS~\cite{wang2021neus} and NeRS~\cite{zhang2021ners}).
+For shape reconstruction experiments, we compare our method against two state-of-the-art sparse-view reconstruction methods (i.e., NeuS~\cite{wang2021neus} and NeRS~\cite{zhang2021ners}), additional to 3D GANs with Pivotal Tuning Inversion.
 Most systems in the above novel view synthesis experiments are either inadequate for the purpose of obtaining shapes/meshes or lack an implementation for extracting them.

 \paragraph{Implementation Details.} We run our method on a Linux machine with NVIDIA A40 GPUs.
-In our experiments, we run 350 gradient update steps in the filtering inversion phase (Phase I), which takes approximately 21 seconds with a single A40 GPU and one input image of size $480 \times 480$.
-In the refinement phase, we run 500 gradient update steps, which take around 100 seconds in total.
-We ensure that our test-time optimized baselines (Instant-NGP and IBRNet) are optimized with at least the same amount of time and iterations used for our model.
+In our experiments, we run 350 gradient update steps in the filtering inversion phase (Phase I).
+In the refinement phase, we run 500 gradient update steps.
+We ensure that our test-time optimized baselines (Instant-NGP and IBRNet) are optimized with at least the same compute time used for our model.
+Refer to section~\ref{supp:runtime} for runtime analysis of our method.